tomByrer/mermax/README.md

 Instantly* transform your [MermaidJS](https://mermaid.js.org/syntax/stateDiagram.html) into a Finite State Machine / Statechart into actual code you can run in [XState](https://stately.ai/docs/xstate)!
 Save time over hand-coding both seperately.

-*OK a bit of a strech here; not 'instant', you do have to run this script, taking a few ms of your time.
+*OK a bit of a strech here; not 'instant', you do have to run this script, taking a few ms of your time.  & the output is missing functions, might have some bugs, but gets you 70% of the way there!

 ## Example